sharkymark/cloudquery-hw/README.md

 ## Plugins

-### Postgres
+### PostgreSQL

 Put the tablename that you want to sync in the source.
-And create environment variables for the Postgres connection strings.
+And create environment variables for the PostgreSQL connection strings.

 ### Salesforce